chadnaylor/editor.js/README.md

 ### Our Changes

 1. Disabled setting moved block to current in blockManager.ts
-2. Disable arrow and enter event handlers in blockEvents.ts when autocomplete is active
+2. Disable arrow and enter event handlers in blockEvents.ts and ui.ts when autocomplete is active

 <a href="https://editorjs.io/"><p align="center"><img src="https://capella.pics/79ce946a-d636-41cd-aa96-d3bc5ecfde03.jpg"></p></a>